 The current climate is particularly difficult for businesses as there is no certainty.
 What businesses need above all else to flourish is certainty.
 Contracts are being cancelled, deliveries disrupted, businesses are being closed down and borders are shut.
 Furthermore, workers are facing the prospect of not working from their offices or meeting their clients face-to-face.
 Many people have questions about how this outbreak will impact their jobs, their businesses and their investments.

 At Schlun & Elseven, we are determined to provide the legal advice you need during this time.
 If you have any further questions about force majeure and COVID-19, make sure to contact our firm directly.
 We know this is a difficult time for everyone, and we hope to help our clients through it.

 Commercial Law Firm in Germany

 At Schlun & Elseven Attorneys we are a multidisciplinary law firm in Germany.
 Our main offices are in Aachen, Cologne and Düsseldorf and we also have conference rooms in Berlin, Munich, Stuttgart, Frankfurt and Hamburg.
 However, due to current conditions we are aware that meeting in person may not be possible.
 Therefore, we offer our clients the opportunity to communicate with us from distance via email, telephone and through video conference.
 Our lawyers will discuss your commercial law case in more detail and discuss whether force majeure applies in your case.

 Negotiating the field of German commercial law is a challenge.
 This is especially the case in such difficult times.
 Availing of legal support where possible is vital to ensure that you gain a fair outcome in your legal disputes.

-Our lawyers can provide their services in English, French, Spanish, Portuguese and Turkish as well as German.
+Our lawyers can provide their services in English as well as German.
 Therefore, if you need assistance when it comes to a commercial law case, or in any other legal dispute arising due to COVID-19, make sure to contact our firm directly.
-Our lawyers are looking forward to working with you.
+Our lawyers look forward to working with you.